httpwg/http-extensions/draft-ietf-httpbis-connect-tcp.md

 ## Problems

-Classic HTTP CONNECT proxies are identified by a host, a port number, and optionally a security protocol.
+Classic HTTP CONNECT proxies are identified by a host, a port number, and whether a security protocol is used or not.
 The proxy does not have a path of its own.
 This prevents any HTTP origin from hosting multiple distinct proxy services.

 An ordinary HTTP request involves a URI, which includes an origin as a property.
 Since clients specify origins in HTTP requests using the "Host" or ":authority" header field, servers can colocate multiple origins on a single server IP address and port number, a practice known as virtual hosting.
 However, the classic CONNECT method is an exception.
 It targets a proxy, and the hostname of the proxy is not included in the HTTP request.
 As a result, classic CONNECT cannot be deployed using virtual hosting, nor can it implement the usual defenses against server port misdirection attacks (see {{Section 7.4 of ?RFC9110}}).
 The absence of an explicit origin for the proxy also creates ambiguity about the use of origin-scoped response header fields such as Alt-Svc {{?RFC7838}} and Strict-Transport-Security {{?RFC6797}}.